 In July of this year, I was fortunate to accompany a client and friend to China, where he has business interests that he is looking to expand.
 I had never been to China so my trip to China was an exciting opportunity.
 Before my travels I only knew what our foreign exchange student of two years had told me.
 Learning first hand on my trip to China was so much richer than shared stories.

 My flight from O’Hare was nonstop to Shanghai.
 Other than a long 14½ hours, the flight was uneventful.
 International flights are very different – there is a refreshment center in the middle of the plane where passengers can help themselves to drinks or snacks throughout most of the flight and there were two meals served during the trip.
 In this age of travel, it is unusual to get a meal, let alone two!

-Once I landed in Shanghai, I began “my trip to China” at the Customs and Immigration process.
+Once I landed in Shanghai, I began “my trip to China” at the Customs and Immigration area.
 The process is very interesting: they take a two-dimensional picture of every “foreigner” entering China.

 I then connected with our Chinese contact and finally, my client, who traveled on a different flight.
 This is when my trip to China really began.
 As we drove away from the airport, our pictures were taken two more times.
 I soon learned that there are cameras everywhere in China – over the streets and highways, over the sidewalks, in the parks, literally, everywhere.
 Here, in the U.S., there is great debate about surveillance, especially who can and who does have access to all of the information collected.
 In China, the government controls and sees, everything.

 Our first stop was Nantong, about 100 kilometers west of Shanghai.
 Nantong is a medium-sized Chinese city, with a population of approximately 8 million people.